JoseMayconHS/run-backend/README.md

 	      res.status(200).json({ data: { engines, transmissions, whells, cylinders, protections } })
 	  }
-- get('/myParts') = `/myParts` returns all the parts your car uses.
-Part names go into the body of the request with the keys in the same name as the table where it is located
+- `get('/myParts')` = `/myParts` returns all the parts your car uses.
+Part names go into the body of the request with the keys in the same name as the table where it is located.

  > { my: Object }